vikasanandgit/zuul-route-redis/README.md

 Other database or cache can be used instead of redis but to explain the process redis is sufficient.

-This example includes saving and retriving data using Redis.
+This example includes saving and retrieving data using Redis.
 This example also demonstrates how to load data at server startup in Spring boot/Spring MVC.